PROFESSOR FOR A DAY

 It has been said that scientists are judged first and foremost by how well they communicate their work, and only secondly by how good their science is.
 This is because science does not progress in a vacuum, but is instead fashioned out of continual discussion and intellectual exchange.
 Scientists must therefore communicate and defend their research to scientific peers on a regular basis.
 This critical aspect of the scientific process is absent from many research experiences aimed at high school students.

 The purpose of Cold Spring Harbor Laboratory's "Professor For a Day" program is to show students what science involves outside the laboratory, in particular how scientists communicate their work and subject it to peer review.
 In a structured group setting, students will attend talks and a poster session at one of the many scientific meetings hosted each year by Cold Spring Harbor Laboratory.
 While participating in top science fairs may give students a taste of what a career in science is like, participating in "Professor For a Day" will offer a genuine sense of how the scientific community operates.

 NEW!
-Program Dates and Topics for Spring 2015:
+Program Date and Topic for Autumn 2019

 High school sophomores, juniors, and seniors with strong interests in science and research are eligible to apply for the program.
 No prior knowledge about the meeting topics is required.

-Students must arrange their own transportation to and from Cold Spring Harbor Laboratory.
+Students must arrange their own transportation to and from Cold Spring Harbor Laboratory; see this page for directions.
 The Laboratory operates a shuttle from the Syosset train station on the Port Jefferson line of the Long Island Rail Road.

 Outside of transportation and miscellaneous (optional) purchases from the campus bookstore, there is no cost to participate in "Professor For a Day."